 Music can be used in a variety of ways in educational establishments.

-Whether you’re playing background music in nurseries and pre-schools, or playing music for extra-curricular or entertainment activities in schools and colleges, you’ll usually need TheMusicLicence.
+Whether you’re playing background music in nurseries and pre-schools, or playing music in schools and colleges for extra-curricular or entertainment activities, you’ll usually need TheMusicLicence.

 By obtaining TheMusicLicence you’ll be able to play PRS for Music and PPL music legally in your nursery, school or college and enjoy its benefits whilst ensuring that its creators are fairly rewarded for their work.